ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ## Before you begin:
 {: #postgresql-satellite-location}

-If you haven't already created a Satellite location, see [Setting up Satellite locations](/docs/satellite?topic=satellite-locations).
+- If you have not already created a Satellite location, see [Setting up Satellite locations](/docs/satellite?topic=satellite-locations).
 We recommend following the steps in the [Manually creating Satellite locations
 ](/docs/satellite?topic=satellite-locations#location-create) documentation.

+- Also, be sure you have set up the [IBM Cloud command-line interface (CLI)](/docs/satellite?topic=satellite-setup-cli ), the plug-in for Satellite commands, and other related CLIs.

-For the management location, choose **Washington DC**.
+- For the management location, choose **Washington DC**.
 If creating your Satellite location on AWS, adjust the **host zones** to AWS-default zone names, for example: **us-east-1a**, **us-east-1b**, **us-east-1c**.
 {: .important}

 ![Manual Setup](images/manual-setup.png)
 {: caption="Choose Washington DC and, if deploying on AWS, use AWS-default zone names." caption-side="bottom"}

-Before proceeding with **Step 1**, you should have set up your Satellite location properly and ensured the Satellite control plane is up and running.
+- Before proceeding with **Step 1**, you should have set up your Satellite location properly and ensured the Satellite control plane is up and running.

 ## Step 1: Prepare Satellite location for IBM Cloud™ Databases
 {: #postgresql-satellite-host}